danbev/learning-ai/notes/llm.md

 * Bloom

 #### Zephyr-7B
-Is a fintuned version of Mistral 7B and has similar performance to Chat Llama 70B but with a smaller size (7B vs 70B).
+Is a fine-tuned version of Mistral 7B and has similar performance to Chat Llama 70B but with a smaller size (7B vs 70B).

 TODO: explain the finetuning process that uses Direct Preference Optimization).